pgmoneta/pgmoneta/doc/DEVELOPERS.md

 2. Always use uncrustify to format your code when you make modifications.

+## Testing

+See `doc/Test.md` for adding test cases and running test suites.
+It is recommended that you **ALWAYS** run tests before raising PR.

 ## C programming

 [**pgmoneta**](https://github.com/pgmoneta/pgmoneta) is developed using the [C programming language](https://en.wikipedia.org/wiki/C_(programming_language)) so it is a good